RedMisao/Cataclysm-DDA-Touhou-Mod/DESIGN.md

 ### Species

 The initial component for a 2hu's power is her species.
 In Touhou there is a large number of species, each 2hu being her own is a good estimate.
 This would be the basis of a 2hu's raw stats, and may add extra abilities:
 * Youkai: (more of a Genus, or even Family) would gain or lose no raw stats by itself, so this is more of a tag for gameplay purposes
 * Human: the standard
 * Gyokuto: -STR, +AGI +PER, MANA would cap lower than a human's
 * Vampire: Youkai subspecies, increased stats, lots of weaknesses (passives), can do fun vampire stuff like turn into a bat and suck blood (actives), etc

 ### Character background

 The second component is each character's background data.
 This is mostly if not fully based on the canon (games + written works) for consistency.
 This tweaks the previous layer:
 * Kaenbyou (species Youkai, subspecies Kasha): +AGI due being a feline youkai cosplaying as a human by changing forms (active), and smells like corpses (^)
 * Sakuya (human, mysterious): her ability passively grants +AGI.
 She is also perfect and elegant (^), dislikes being around humans (^)
 * Youmu (half-human half-ghost): -MANA because she's melee/sword oriented, -STR because she's small.
 Fully centered around her ability (^).
 She also should have below-average INT, but that's mean
 * Mokou (former human, Person of Hourai): +MANA and plenty of experience in virtually every field of due living for so long; otherwise average stats due the elixir (^).
 She literally cannot die, and has been tired of being alive for the last… 800 years or so (^)
 * Udonge (Gyokuto): increased military-oriented skills due being an elite soldier of the Lunarian Defense Force
 * Remi (Vampire): *very* strong, even by vampire standards (^), somewhat childish (^)

 This is the first place where decisions have to be made: every (^) indicates traits that cannot be directly translated into numbers, or that cannot be done in a "fun" way for the player (maxing stats isn't fun).
 Some traits, like Youmu being the archetype swordswoman fighter, can be done under the normal cdda modding framework relatively easy.
 Others like Mokou not dying or Remi being overpowered are complex to balance.
 Added to this layer is the speculation component, which **is** encouraged by ZUN: can Remi just oneshot everything or she's bluffing because her personality?

 ### Abilities

 The third layer consists of what's basically *designed* to not be translated into numbers.
 A JoJo reference, if you will, abilities are an independent dimension to a 2hu's total power.
-See, Sakuya may be a strong human (capable of fighting against gods and other powerful enemies, helped by the spellcard rules), but now she can also stop time.
+See, Sakuya may be a strong human (capable of fighting against gods and other powerful enemies, helped by the spellcard rules), but now she can also stop time

 Thankfully, this is (relatively) easy to port to cdda, in the form of movement speed modifiers and stuns.
 In the case of Remi however, how can fate manipulation be translated into anything?
 Not only that, but each 2hu is able to use their ability as easy as they breathe, which requires to be toned down

 Regardless of what the ability is, it's better to make them actives (i.e. spells), so the player can *use* and feel the weight in-game